creyes17/task-tracker/README.md

 ## Usage

 TODO: Implement and flesh this out.
-Maybe this could start up a docker container with a database
+Maybe this could connect to a docker container with a database

     $ java -jar task-tracker-0.1.0-standalone.jar [args]